Lloyds Banking Group

 Ongoing Evolution

-Onboarded additional processors and jurisdictions, refined operational dashboards, and prepared for AI-driven risk signal integration.
+Onboarded additional screening vendors and journeys, refined operational dashboards, extended coverage to new regulated entities, and prepared for multi-channel risk signal integration.

 Outcomes

-• A single economic crime prevention fabric that can support multiple bank brands, regions and schemes.
+• A single economic crime screening fabric supporting multiple bank brands, regions and screening vendors.

-• Reduced integration cost and time for new screening providers and data sources.
+• Reduced integration cost and time for new screening vendors and data sources.

-• Improved regulatory posture through end-to-end transparency and explainability of decisions.
+• Improved regulatory posture through end-to-end transparency and explainability of screening decisions.

-• Operational teams gained a unified view of queues, alerts and workflow progression.
+• Operational teams gained a unified view of queues, alerts and workflow progression across all screening types and vendors.

-• Architecture engineered to support future automation and AI-driven risk signals.
+• Architecture engineered to support future AI-driven risk signals and automated triage.

 Technologies & Patterns